What are some of the common types of foot problems you see in patients with diabetes?

 Is there a difference in the prevalence of foot and/or ankle problems in patients with Type 1 versus Type 2 diabetes?

-Dr. Onosode: In my practice, Type 2 definitely tends to be more prominent than Type 1.
-I believe this is because patients with Type 2 diabetes are diagnosed later in life, tend to be more overweight, and have developed complications by the time they see me.
-The onset of Type 1 diabetes occurs in children and teenagers, and they are usually diagnosed and managed early.
+Dr. Onosode: In my practice, patients with type 2 diabetes (T2D) definitely tends to present more often than type 1 diabetes.
+I believe this is because patients with T2D are diagnosed later in life, tend to have more overweight, and more often develop complications by the time they come to see me.
+The onset of type 1 diabetes occurs in children and teenagers, who are usually diagnosed and followed much more closely so problems like ulcers and gout are more likely prevented but also identified early and treated.

 Do people with diabetes tend to have more foot problems than people who do not have the disease?

 Dr. Onosode: People whose diabetes is not properly controlled tend to have more foot problems than nondiabetics.
-However, having diabetes is not a sentence to developing problems with the feet!
-I tell patients, if you are controlling your diabetes well, checking your feet daily, seeing the right specialist—whether that is your endocrinologist, primary care physician, or foot and ankle specialist, that can help preclude you from experiencing more foot and ankle problems than the nondiabetic population.
+However, having diabetes is not a sure bet that a person will develop problems with the feet.
+I tell my patients if you do all you need so your diabetes is well managed, check your feet daily, and see your doctor regularly—whether that is your endocrinologist, primary care physician, or a podiatrist (foot and ankle specialist), you are more likely to avoid foot and ankle problems.

 Is age a factor among patients who have diabetes?